ktaranov/sqlserver-kit/Utilities/README.md

 Microsoft SQL Server Migration Assistant (SSMA) for Access is a tool to automate migration from Access database(s) to SQL Server and Azure SQL DB.

+## mssql for Visual Studio Code
+<a id="mssql-for-vs-code"></a>
+Download page: [mssql for Visual Studio Code]<br/>
+Release date: 2017-02-02<br/>
+Support Version: ?<br/>
+Author: Microsoft<br/>
+Free version: Open Source<br/>
+Price: No

+mssql for Visual Studio Code an extension for developing Microsoft SQL Server, Azure SQL Database and SQL Data Warehouse everywhere with a rich set of functionalities, including:
+ - Connect to Microsoft SQL Server, Azure SQL Database and SQL Data Warehouses
+ - Create and manage connection profiles and most recently used connections
+ - Write T-SQL script with IntelliSense, Go to Definition, T-SQL snippets, syntax colorizations, T-SQL error validations and GO batch separator
+ - Execute your scripts and view results in a simple to use grid
+ - Save the result to json or csv file format and view in the editor
+ - Customizable extension options including command shortcuts and more

+## Microsoft Assessment and Planning
+<a id="map"></a>
+Download page: [Microsoft Assessment and Planning]<br/>
+Release date: 2017-02-10<br/>
+Support Version: 2008/2008R2/2012<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+The Microsoft Assessment and Planning Toolkit makes it easy to assess your current IT infrastructure for a variety of technology migration projects.
+This Solution Accelerator provides a powerful inventory, assessment, and reporting tool to simplify the migration planning process.

+## mssql-scripter
+<a id="mssql-scripter"></a>
+Download page: [mssql-scripter]<br/>
+Release date: ?<br/>
+Support Version: ?<br/>
+Author: Microsoft<br/>
+Free version: Open Source<br/>
+Price: No

+mssql-scripter is the multiplatform command line equivalent of the widely used Generate Scripts Wizard experience in SSMS.
+You can use mssql-scripter on Linux, macOS, and Windows to generate data definition language (DDL) and data manipulation language (DML) T-SQL scripts for database objects in SQL Server running anywhere, Azure SQL Database, and Azure SQL Data Warehouse.

+## DBFS
+<a id="dbfs"></a>
+Download page: [DBFS]<br/>
+Release date: ?<br/>
+Support Version: ?<br/>
+Author: Microsoft<br/>
+Free version: Open Source<br/>
+Price: No

+DBFS uses FUSE to mount MS SQL Server DMVs as a virtual file system.
+This gives you the ability to explore information about your database (Dynamic Management Views) using native bash commands.

+## SQL Test
+<a id="sql-test"></a>
+Download page: [SQL Test]<br/>
+Release date: 2017-03-21<br/>
+Support Version: 2005/2008/2012/2014/2016/Amazon RDS<br/>
+Author: Red Gate<br/>
+Free version: No<br/>
+Price: $369

+Write unit tests for SQL Server databases in SQL Server Management Studio

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms
 [bcp Utility]:https://msdn.microsoft.com/en-us/library/ms162802.aspx
 [RML Utilities for SQL Server]:https://www.microsoft.com/en-us/download/details.aspx?id=4511